-- Always making parents / carers feel welcome and actively listening to their concerns, wishes and aspirations for their child, instilling confidence and building effective partnerships. - Providing all information in an accessible way - The SENCo being available for meeting by appointment through the school office or by email.
+- Always making parents / carers feel welcome and actively listening to their concerns, wishes and aspirations for their child, instilling confidence and building effective partnerships. - Parent/Carers voice will be recorded on one-page profiles. - Parent/Carers voice will be gained during requests for assessment from the Local Authority. - Providing all information in an accessible way - The SENCo being available for meeting by appointment through the school office or WEDUC (parent communication app).

-- Publishing about how the school implements the SEND Policy on the school website following the information set out in the SEND information regulations (2014) and as part of the school's contribution to the Local Offer. - Class teachers meeting with parents / carers, in addition to parent evening appointments, to discuss concerns regarding pupils' progress at the earliest opportunity, raised either by the class teacher or the parents / carers themselves. - Class teachers inviting parents / carers of pupils with SEND in their class at least three times a year to set and review the outcomes of support, discuss the activities and support that will help achieve them, and identify the responsibilities of the parent, the pupil and the school.
-It will provide an opportunity for the parents / carers to share their views.
-This meeting may be part of or in addition to parents' evening meetings and may be supported by the SENCo. - Parents / carers have the opportunity to book appointments at the same time to see the teachers during Parents' evening week or at any other convenient time. - Planning in additional support for parents / carers at key times, for example, when considering and making a referral for a coordinated assessment for an EHC plan and to ensure smooth and successful transition into the school or to the next phase of education. - Making use of media such as class dojo, and email to contact parents / carers and for parents / carers to contact school in line with the school's Communication policy. - Seeking parents' / carers' views through periodic questionnaires and considering adjustments to practice in the light of analysis.
+- Publishing about how the school implements the SEND Policy on the school website following the information set out in the SEND information regulations (2014) and as part of the school's contribution to the Local Offer. - Class teachers meeting with parents / carers, in addition to parent evening appointments, to discuss concerns regarding pupils' progress at the earliest opportunity, raised either by the class teacher or the parents / carers themselves. - Class teachers and/or SENCO inviting parents / carers of pupils with SEND in their class at least three times a year to set and review the outcomes of support, discuss the activities and support that will help achieve them, and identify the responsibilities of the parent, the pupil and the school.
+It will provide an opportunity for the parents / carers to share their views. - Parents / carers have the opportunity to book appointments at the same time to see the teachers during Parents' evening week or at any other convenient time. - Planning in additional support for parents / carers at key times, for example, when considering and making a referral for a coordinated assessment for an EHC plan and to ensure smooth and successful transition into the school or to the next phase of education. - Making use of media such as class Twitter and WEDUC to contact parents / carers and for parents / carers to contact school in line with the school's Communication policy. - Seeking parents' / carers' views through periodic questionnaires and considering adjustments to practice in the light of analysis.